Kendriya Vidyalaya Ganeshkhind

-Kendriya Vidyalaya Ganeshkhind is a school located in Ganeshkhind, Aundh Pune, India.
+PM SHRI Kendriya Vidyalaya Ganeshkhind is a school located in Ganeshkhind, Aundh Pune, India.
 It gives education from Class I to XII covering children of age 5 to 17 The Vidyalaya was established in 1973 as a Defence Sector School, which has been housed in a 'B' type building since 1982.

 History

 The school was established in 1973 as a Defence Sector, located in the boys battalion area in the ARDE housing colony on University Road of Pune between Raj Bhavan (Governor's House) and Bremen Chowk, Aundh.
 Later in 1982, the new building was built.
 It has been housed in a 'B' type building since 1982.